-- (1) All base salaries reported represent actual base salaries paid for the twelve-month periods ended June 26, 2021, June 29, 2019 and June 30, 2018. - (2) The amounts reported in column (e) of the table above for each year reflect the aggregate grant date fair value of PSUs, MSUs and RSUs awarded in the applicable year as computed in accordance with FASB Accounting Standards Codification ("ASC") Topic 718, Compensation Stock Compensation (determined as of the date of grant of the awards, as the date of grant is determined for accounting purposes, and excluding the effect of estimated forfeitures).
-For information on the assumptions used in the grant date fair value computations, refer to Note 9 "- Share-Based Compensation" in the Notes to Consolidated Financial Statements in the Company's 2021 Annual Report on Form 10-K filed with the SEC for the fiscal year ended June 26, 2021 (or, for awards granted prior to fiscal 2021, the corresponding note in the Company's Annual Report on Form 10-K for the applicable fiscal year).
+(2) The amounts reported in column (e) of the table above for each year reflect the aggregate grant date fair value of PSUs, MSUs and RSUs awarded in the applicable year as computed in accordance with FASB Accounting Standards Codification ("ASC") Topic 718, Compensation - Stock Compensation (determined as of the date of grant of the awards, as the date of grant is determined for accounting purposes and excluding the effect of estimated forfeitures).
+For information on the assumptions used in the grant date fair value computations, refer to Note 9 "- Share-Based Compensation" in the Notes to Consolidated Financial Statements in the Company's 2022 Annual Report on Form 10-K filed with the SEC for the fiscal year ended June 25, 2022 (or, for awards granted prior to Fiscal 2022, the corresponding note in the Company's Annual Report on Form 10-K for the applicable fiscal year).
 The amounts included in the Summary Compensation Table above, and in the tables below in this footnote, may not be indicative of the realized value of the awards if they vest.

-As discussed in the CD&A, in fiscal 2019, 2020 and 2021, the Company granted annual long-term incentive awards of PSUs and MSUs to our NEOs, the vesting of which is subject, in part, to the Company's performance.
+As discussed in the CD&A, in Fiscal 2020, 2021, and 2022, the Company granted annual long-term incentive awards of PSUs and MSUs to our NEOs, the vesting of which is subject, in part, to the Company's performance.
 As required by applicable SEC rules, the grant date fair value of the PSUs and MSUs awarded in these years was determined based on the probable outcome (determined as of the date of grant of the awards, as the date of grant is determined for accounting purposes) of the performance-based conditions applicable to the awards.

 For these purposes, as of the date of grant of the awards, we determined that the "target" level of performance for the PSU awards was the probable outcome of the applicable performance-based conditions.
 Accordingly, for these PSU awards, the grant date fair value is included for the NEOs in the "Stock Awards" column for the year in which the grant was made based on the "target" number of shares subject to the awards.
-For the MSU awards, the grant date fair value was included for the NEOs in the "Stock Awards" column for the year in which the grant was made based on the "target" number of shares subject to the awards.
 For the MSU awards, the grant date fair value was included for the NEOs in the "Stock Awards" column for the year in which the grant was made based on a Monte Carlo simulation pricing model (which probability weights multiple potential outcomes) as of the date of grant of the awards.
 Under the terms of the PSU and MSU awards, between 0% and 200% of the target number of shares subject to the awards can be earned and vest based on performance and the other vesting conditions applicable to the awards.
-The following tables present the grant date fair value (determined as described above as of the date of grant of the awards) of the PSUs and MSUs awarded to the NEOs in fiscal 2019, 2020 and 2021 under two sets of assumptions: (a) assuming performance would be achieved at the level which we originally judged to be the probable outcome as described above (or in the case of MSUs, based on the Monte Carlo simulation pricing model), and (b) assuming that the highest level of performance for each such award would be achieved.
+The following tables present the grant date fair value (determined as described above as of the date of grant of the awards) of the PSUs and MSUs awarded to the NEOs in Fiscal 2020, 2021, and 2022 under two sets of assumptions: (a) assuming performance would be achieved at the level which we originally judged to be the probable outcome as described above (or in the case of MSUs, based on the Monte Carlo simulation pricing model), and (b) assuming that the highest level of performance for each such award would be achieved.